hosainnet/hosain.net/_posts/2016-01-31-unit-testing-react-native-components.markdown

 ## package.json

 First of all we need to include some dev dependencies: `babel-jest` (JS compiler), the `jest-cli` and `react-addons-test-utils` (shallow renderer).
-We've also defined our `npm test` command to execute our tests with the configurations defined in the `jest` block
+We've also defined our `npm test` command to execute our tests with the configurations in the `jest` block

 `package.json`